tiprankstipranks

 Our operations are subject to social, geopolitical and economic risks in different countries.

 We conduct a significant portion of our business and employ a substantial number of people outside of the United States and, as a result, we are subject to risks associated with doing business globally.
 Our international operations expose us to international economic trends as well as foreign government policy measures.
-Additional circumstances and developments related to international operations that could negatively affect our business, financial condition or results of operations include the following factors, among others: - political instability in certain countries, including continued or worsening hostilities in certain regions;- difficulties and costs of staffing and managing international operations among diverse geographies, languages and cultures;- currency restrictions, transfer pricing regulations and adverse tax consequences, which may affect our ability to transfer capital and profits;- adverse changes in regulatory or tax requirements and regimes or uncertainty about the application of or the future of such regulatory or tax requirements and regimes;- the responsibility of complying with numerous, potentially conflicting and frequently complex and changing laws in multiple jurisdictions, e.g., with respect to data protection, privacy regulations, corrupt practices, embargoes, trade sanctions, employment and licensing;- the impact of regional or country-specific business cycles and economic instability;- greater difficulty in collecting accounts receivable or delays in client payments in some geographic regions;- foreign ownership restrictions with respect to operations in certain countries, particularly in Asia Pacific and the Middle East, or the risk that such restrictions will be adopted in the future;- operational, cultural and compliance risks of operating in emerging markets; and - changes in laws or policies governing foreign trade or investment and use of foreign operations or workers, and any negative sentiments as a result of any such changes to laws or policies or due to trends such as populism, economic nationalism and against multinational companies.
+Additional circumstances and developments related to international operations that could negatively affect our business, financial condition or results of operations include the following factors, among others: - political instability in certain countries, including continued or worsening hostilities, armed conflicts and civil unrest in certain regions;- difficulties and costs of staffing and managing international operations among diverse geographies, languages and cultures;- currency restrictions, transfer pricing regulations and adverse tax consequences, which may affect our ability to transfer capital and profits;- adverse changes in regulatory or tax requirements and regimes or uncertainty about the application of or the future of such regulatory or tax requirements and regimes;- the responsibility of complying with numerous, potentially conflicting and frequently complex and changing laws in multiple jurisdictions, e.g., with respect to data protection, tariffs, immigration, privacy regulations, corrupt practices, embargoes, taxes, sustainability, trade sanctions, employment and licensing;- the impact of regional or country-specific business cycles or economic instability (especially in certain countries that have a significant impact on regional markets, like China);- greater difficulty in collecting accounts receivable or delays in client payments in some regions;- foreign ownership restrictions with respect to operations in certain countries, particularly in Asia Pacific and the Middle East, or the risk that such restrictions will be adopted in the future;- operational, cultural and compliance risks of operating in emerging markets; and - changes in laws or policies governing foreign trade or investment and use of foreign operations or workers, and any negative sentiments due to trends such as populism, economic nationalism or negative sentiments towards multinational companies.
 Our business activities are subject to a number of laws that prohibit corruption, including anti-bribery laws such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act; import and export control laws; and economic and trade sanctions programs, including rules administered by the U.S. Office of Foreign Assets Control.
-Despite the compliance programs we have in place, we may not be successful in complying with these laws in all situations and violations may result in material monetary fines, penalties, and other costs or sanctions against us.
+Despite the compliance programs we have in place, we may not be successful in complying with these laws in all situations and violations may result in material fines, penalties, and other costs or sanctions against us.
+Furthermore, our efforts to comply with developments in these laws may adversely impact our business.

 Natural and Human Disruptions - Risk 1